How to use the command 'fdupes' (with examples)

 Example output:

-Use case 6: Search recursively for duplicates and display interactive prompt to pick which ones to keep, deleting the others
+Use case 6: Search recursively for duplicates and display an interactive prompt to pick which ones to keep, deleting the others

 Code: